 3. Willingness To Change.
 This may be the hardest part for many towns.
 These new opportunities may require changes in all sorts of local laws, including zoning.

 4. Actively Pursues Cultural Elements To Economic Development.
 The most common cultural elements include the arts.
 In Three Oaks, Mich., the creatives are working to integrate with the existing parades and local celebrations.
 So it can work.

 5. Cultural Efforts Reach Out To Community Youth.
 New York Mills, Minn., established a cultural center that capitalizes on the natural amenities.

 6. A Deliberate Effort To Engage Youth.
 There is a continuum of efforts to involve youth.
 You can do things to youth, or do for youth, or do with youth, Ivan said.
 It can be tough to get a town moved along the continuum.
 One idea was to provide disposable cameras to young leaders.
 Ask them to take pictures of what they like and dislike about the town, and have them present it at a future meeting.

 7. Retaining Youth And Attracting Families.
 Create economic choices that are appealing to youth.
-Ord, Neb., for example, has a youth entrepreneurship program starting in grade schools.
-Anoter town gave kids a mailbox with their name on it, saying: "Brookfield is always going to be your hometown."
+Ord, for example, has a youth entrepreneurship program starting in grade schools.
+Another town gave high school seniors a mailbox with their name on it, saying: "Brookfield is always going to be your hometown."

 8. Conviction That, In The Long Run, You Must Do It Yourself.
 Cool small towns cannot wait for an outside savior.
 Argonia, Kan., lost their grocery store.
 But they built a community convenience and grocery store.
 They are now doing spec houses to sell at cost to new families.
 And if you enroll kids in the school, Argonia will even cover your closing costs.